Mustang Mid-Pipe, H-Pipe & X-Pipes

 X-Pipe Vs. H-Pipe

-The H-pipe intersects as an “H” and gives you the old-school "American Muscle Car" sound that we have all grown to love!
+The exhaust H-pipe intersects as an “H” and gives you the old-school "American Muscle Car" sound that we have all grown to love!
 While this version of the crossover pipe produces a deep, throaty exhaust note, it isn't as efficient at balancing exhaust gases as the X-pipe.
 The H-pipe is designed with two straight pipes and a crossover pipe that, while it does help to equalize exhaust pulses from the passenger side to the driver side, does not encourage more exhaust flow.
 The result is slightly more low-end torque but a little less high-end horsepower.

 The H-pipe will still perform very well.
 They have been around for roughly 60 years, and nobody would use them if they did not work!